Azure/azure-sdk-for-python/sdk/ml/azure-ai-ml/documentation_guidelines.md

 ##### Relevance

 - If you deprecate an object, make sure it’s documented in the reference docs.
-- If you change how an object should be used, ensure that all code snippets in the [samples directory](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/ml/azure-ai-ml/samples) are updated accordingly.
+- If you change how an object should be used, ensure that all code snippets in the samples directory in this folder are updated accordingly.